michaelhaaf/2W6-W23/md/lectures/week5.md

 ### Floats for "Full-Bleed" Layout

 In a few of the previous sections, the term [Full-bleed](https://www.joshwcomeau.com/css/full-bleed/) layout was used.
-This is jargon that comes from print (i.e., layout design before the Web) where the printed content "bleeds" all the way to the edge of the paper -- that is, a layout with no visible margin no matter the number of elements in the layout.
+This is jargon that comes from the print industry, where content "bleeds" all the way to the edge of the paper -- that is, a layout with no visible margin no matter the number of elements in the layout.

 ![Figure from Interneting is Hard: [Floats][fullbleed-source]][fullbleed-img]